 Compliance and Enforcement Strategy

-The Compliance and Enforcement Strategy defines how the North Western Inshore Fisheries and Conservation Authority will enforce local, national and international law.
-It allows those regulated to have a clear expectation of the enforcement responsibilities of the NWIFCA and its officers.
+The Compliance and Enforcement Strategy defines how NWIFCA will enforce local, national and international law.
+It allows those regulated to have a clear expectation of the enforcement responsibilities of NWIFCA and our officers.

 Introduction

-On the 1st April 2011, the North Western Inshore Fisheries and Conservation Authority (“the NWIFCA”) was established under the Marine and Coastal Access Act 2009.
+On the 1st April 2011, NWIFCA was established under the Marine and Coastal Access Act 2009.

-The NWIFCA took over responsibility for the management of fisheries and conservation of marine resources within its district from The North Western Sea Fisheries Committee and the Cumbrian Sea Fisheries Committee.
+NWIFCA took over responsibility for the management of fisheries and conservation of marine resources within its district from the North Western and Cumbria Sea Fisheries Committees.
 The district extends from the Solway Estuary in the North, to the Dee on the Welsh border in the South, and out to the six mile limit at sea.
 A map is available on the NWIFCA website at http://www.nw-ifca.gov.uk/.

 This document sets out how the NWIFCA will deliver its duty to enforce fisheries and conservation regulations in its District.
 It addresses a High Level Objective for the NWIFCA set by Defra.